We’ll discuss in detail about SAP SD module in this Blog..

 Introduction to SAP Sales & Distribution Module

-SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales order to the delivery of the product to customer customer destination of choice through billing and payment collection.
-Module of logistics execution are also heavily integrated and include picking, packing, and shipping activity
+SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales orders to the delivery of the product to customer destination of choice through billing and payment collection.
+The module of logistics execution is also heavily integrated and include picking, packing, and shipping activity